alexsantossilva/string-encoder/README.md

 String Encode
 ==========================

-Version 0.1.1
+Version 0.1.2

 String Encode is a simple PHP wrapper package to facilitate the encoding of strings in different charsets.

+This is a fork of paquettg/string-encoder that supports PHP 5.3.
+The original author has expressed his unwillingness to merge the changes necessary to make his package compatible with PHP 5.3.
+I created this fork to fix that.

 Install
 -------

-This package can be found on [packagist](https://packagist.org/packages/paquettg/stringencode) and is best loaded using [composer](http://getcomposer.org/).
-It does require php 5.4 or higher, so keep that in consideration.
+This package can be found on [packagist](https://packagist.org/packages/brjpeters/string-encode) and is best loaded using [composer](http://getcomposer.org/).

 Usage
 -----